Best Rainy Day Board Games

 Your goal is to create a beautiful and valuable landscape.
 You might need a certain number of flower or insect cards before building a road.
 Continue on your journey, and add to the terrain as you travel.

 Points are awarded for goals and discoveries you make along the way.
-When you get to the final bonfire, you’ll need to move quickly and solidify those points before the sun goes down.
+When you reach the final bonfire, you’ll need to move quickly and solidify those points before the sun goes down.

 Playing time: 90 minutes